hypersign-protocol/docs/governance/delegation.md

 # Delegation

 Users can stake their `$HID` tokens with Validators to earn incentives.
-Having stake in the networks enables them to participate and vote on governance proposals.
+Having stake in the network enables them to participate and vote on governance proposals.
 It is **highly recommended** to research about the background of a Validator before staking.
 If a validator happens to get slashed, delegated tokens are subject to slashing as well

 ## Staking HID